TK90X: Export model

-During that period, Brazilians were not allowed to import computers and therefore the TK90X became the first affordable color computer for Brazilians.
-It was successful in other Latin America countries, such as Uruguay and Argentina, but the export model used a different circuit board and schematics, and an original Ferranti ULA from the ZX Spectrum.
+During the 1980s Brazilians were not allowed to import computers and therefore the TK90X became the first affordable color computer in the market.
+It was successful in other Latin American countries, such as Uruguay and Argentina, as an export model using a different circuit board and schematics, and the same Ferranti ULA as the ZX Spectrum.

-Because of its affordability, many commercial software programs were locally developed for the first time for use of small businesses in Latin America to run on the TK90X and millions of users had their first computer experience with it.
+Because of its affordability in Latin America, many commercial software programs were developed locally for small business use and millions of users had their first computer experience with the TK90.

 There's an active user base of enthusiasts of this computer, with dedicated websites discussing software preservation, peripherals and homebrew development and modifications.